hkmshb/jobscrapper/docs/how-to/docker.md

 docker-compose up <service-name>    # e.g: docker-compose up database
 ```

-As there is just the `database` service at the moment just that will startup and logs will
+As there is just the `database` service at the moment just that will start up and logs will
-on the cli.
+be shown on the cli.

 ## Stop running containers